FHA Loan Limits for 2026

 There is no limit to the price of a home you can purchase with an FHA loan (or conventional mortgage, for that matter).

-For example, if you live in a standard-cost area and want to purchase a $1 million home, you could borrow the $524,225 FHA mortgage limit and cover the remainder of the price in cash or with another type of financing.
+For example, if you live in a standard-cost area and want to purchase a $1 million home, you could borrow $541,287 with an FHA loan and cover the remainder of the price in cash or other financing.

 Can You Get More Than the FHA Loan Limit?